mitodl/ol-infrastructure/README.md

 # Nomenclature

 Pulumi organizes code into `Projects` which represent a deployable unit.
 Within a project they have a concept of `Stacks` which are often used as a mapping for different environments.
-Each module underneath `infrastructure/` is its own `Project`, meaning that it will have a `Pulumi.yaml` definition of that project.
+Each module underneath `infrastructure/` and `applications/` is its own `Project`, meaning that it will have a `Pulumi.yaml` definition of that project.
+Each `stack` has its own yaml file in which the configuration for that stack is defined.

 # Conventions